 • The penalty for sin is death.
 Mankind’s sin brought death to humans and all living things.
 It disrupted the original perfection of creation and brought death, disease, and catastrophe to the earth.

 • Although we are to seek perfection, all humans are imperfect.
 All have sinned.

 • Sin is doing what is wrong.
 It is wrong to let anything come before God.
 It is wrong to worship idols (anything that takes God’s place in our lives).
 It is wrong to use the name of God disrespectfully or as part of a swear word.
 It is wrong to disobey parents.
 It is wrong to kill.
-It is wrong to commit adultery.
+It is wrong to commit adultery or have intimate relations with anyone who is not your spouse.
+It is wrong to lust after someone.
 It is wrong to lie.
 It is wrong to wish that you could have what belongs to another, either his wife or his goods.

 • It is right to love God with our whole heart, our whole soul, our whole mind, and our whole strength.